Finite Class 2 Nilpotent and Heisenberg Groups: Introduction

 For every $\Z$-bilinear map $\mu\from A\times B\to C$ between $\Z$-modules, we associate a (\emph{Heisenberg}) group

 where the group operation is formal matrix multiplication via $\mu$, see \autoref{def:H} and \autoref{rem:Hdef}.
-As an application of (the proof of) \autoref{thm:mainStructure}, we obtain the main statement of the paper. \begin{thmMain} Every finite \nilpotent{2} group $G$ is isomorphic to a subgroup of a non-degenerate Heisenberg group of the form \eqref{eq:matrixGroupH} for a suitable $\mu\from A\times B\to C$ depending on $G$.
-Here the number of generators and exponents of $A,B,C$ are bounded by concrete functions of $G$.
-See \autoref{thm:embedToH} for the precise statement and details. \end{thmMain} See \cite[Corollary~2.21]{Magidin} for a weaker conclusion in a much more general setup.
+As an application of (the proof of) \autoref{thm:mainStructure}, we obtain the other main statement of the paper. \begin{thmMain} Every finite nilpotent group $G$ of class at most~$2$ is isomorphic to a subgroup of a non-degenerate Heisenberg group of the form \eqref{eq:matrixGroupH} for a suitable $\mu\from A\times B\to C$ depending on $G$.
+Here the number of generators and exponents of $A,B,C$ are bounded by concrete functions of $G$ as in \eqref{eq:Droperties} and \eqref{eq:ExpProperties}. \end{thmMain} This statement is a direct consequence of the more technical \autoref{thm:embedToH}.
+See \cite[Corollary~2.21]{Magidin} for a weaker conclusion in a much more general setup.
 We remark here that both \autoref{thm:mainStructure} and \autoref{thm:mainHeisenberg} are true in the finitely generated setup, see the thesis of the author \cite[Theorems A,B]{phd}.
-The ideas presented in the current paper are heavily polished and simplified compared to the thesis.
-Note that the number of isomorphism classes of groups of order $p^n$ is $p^{\frac{2}{27}n^3+\mathcal{O}(n^{8/3})}$ as $n\to\infty$ \cite[Theorem,~p.~153]{Sims} of which at least $p^{\frac{2}{27}n^3- \frac{12}{27}n^2}$ is \nilpotent{2} \cite[Theorem~2.3]{Higman}.
+Note that the number of isomorphism classes of groups of order $p^n$ is $p^{\frac{2}{27}n^3+\mathcal{O}(n^{8/3})}$ as $n\to\infty$ \cite[Theorem,~p.~153]{Sims} of which at least $p^{\frac{2}{27}n^3- \frac{12}{27}n^2}$ are nilpotent of class at most~$2$ \cite[Theorem~2.3]{Higman}.